greenriverwoodworks/forestry-demo/about.md

 ---
 title: About
-date: 2017-11-01 03:00:00 +0000
+date: '2017-11-01T03:00:00.000+00:00'
-banner_image: "/uploads/2018/02/17/college-building.jpg"
+banner_image: "/uploads/2019/08/04/blaz-erzetic-6BIfDxtRLCk-unsplash.jpg"
-heading: About Belkirk
+heading: About GRW
-sub_heading: Ora et Labora
+sub_heading: ''
 layout: landing-page
-textline: A multidisciplinary centre of experts who are essential to patient-oriented research.
+textline: ''
-publish_date: 2017-12-01 04:00:00 +0000
+publish_date: '2017-12-01T04:00:00.000+00:00'
 show_staff: true
 menu:
+  footer:
+    identifier: _about
+    weight: 3
   navigation:
     identifier: _about
     weight: 2
-  footer:
-    identifier: _about
-    weight: 3

 ---

-The Belkirk College of Engineering (Belkirk) specializes in innovative research to support the healthcare and biotech industries.
-We are interested in advancing research in areas that are pressing and relevant to the health and biotech industries and regularly develop new projects and collaborations to accomplish this goal.
-We are currently engaged in a variety of ongoing projects within the areas of mental health, data analysis, knowledge translation, and cluster research.

-Students at Belkirk get to learn from leaders in the biotech industy, as well as get access to cutting edge projects and technologies to further their learning endeavours.
+Green River Woodworks was formally established in 2019.
+Pete Chrzanowski has a wide array of experience with residential and commercial carpentry.
+Prior to establishing Green River Woodworks, he worked with local carpentry companies and custom builders.
+Pete has a degree in Fine Art from Greenfield Community College and over 15 years of experience in carpentry and design.
+Fully Insured and licensed, he is your custom carpentry solution.
+Each job is important and Pete has the knowledge and expertise to help his clients select the best custom solution for their home.